DUEL COMMANDER COMPREHENSIVE RULES

 203. Keeping in mind the spirit of the format

 203.1.
 Regarding tournament organization, please note that there are no absolute rules to organizing a Duel Commander tournament.
 What makes this format so interesting is its originality.
 The main goal is therefore to propose to the players something attractive in terms of fun and/or challenge.
-Please don’t hesitate to contact any member of the committee in case of having a question or in need help to organize a Duel Commander event.
+Please don’t hesitate to contact any member of the committee in case of having a question or being in need for help to organize a Duel Commander event.
 We are available on Magic The Gathering forums, social networks, live chats, at tournaments, by e-mail and using this Facebook Page.
 We’ll do our best to assist the community.
-We’re also interested in hearing any piece of feedback one may have.
+We’re also interested in hearing any feedback one may have.

 204. DC-specific tournament timings and time management